yamankatby/firebase-extensions/README.md

 ### 🛠️ Configuration paramters

+During the installation of the extension, you will be prompted to specify a couple of configuration parameters:

 | Name                            | Description                                                                                                                                                                                         |
 | ------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Location                        | Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations). |